MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsAADPassword.md

 > [!IMPORTANT]
 > The `Get-LapsAADPassword` cmdlet is implemented as a wrapper around the Microsoft Graph PowerShell
 > library, which must be manually installed on the device before `Get-LapsAADPassword` can work.
-> Additional configuration steps are required in your Azure Active Directory tenant to enable
+> Additional configuration steps are required in your AAD tenant to enable
 > authentication to Microsoft Graph and to grant the necessary Microsoft Graph permissions.
 For more
 > information, see
 > [Get started with Windows LAPS and Azure Active Directory](https://go.microsoft.com/fwlink/?linkid=2233704)